Aforia serranoi

 Aforia serranoi is a species of sea snail, a marine gastropod mollusc in the family Cochlespiridae.

 Description

 The length of the shell attains 35 mm.

-The fusiform shell contains eight whorls.
-It shows predominant spiral cords, two keels (one in the middle of the whorls and one on the body whorl) and fine spiral threads.
+The fusiform shell comprises eight whorls, featuring prominent spiral cords and two keels — one positioned in the middle of the whorls and the other on the body whorl.
+Additionally, the shell is adorned with fine spiral threads.

 Distribution

 This species is found in deep waters (at a depth of 1720 m) of the Atlantic Ocean off the Galicia Bank off the Iberian Peninsula.